VirtoCommerce/vc-docs/platform/user-guide/docs/push-messages/manage-push-messages.md

     * [Create new messages](manage-push-messages.md#create-and-schedule-push-message), schedule messages, and track new recipients.
     * [View message status](manage-push-messages.md#view-message-status), the number of recipients, and percent read.

-## Create and Schedule Push Message
+## Create and schedule push message

 To create a new push message: